-Unless you’ve sold several homes yourself, chances are you aren’t intimately familiar with the various requirements needed to complete the real estate transaction.
-If you miss something or fail to complete the paperwork properly, your deal could fall apart, resulting in penalties that could lead to lawsuits.
+Unless you’ve sold several homes yourself, chances are you aren’t intimately familiar with the various requirements needed to complete a real estate transaction.
+If you miss something or fail to complete the paperwork properly, your deal could fall apart, resulting in penalties that could even lead to lawsuits.
 A Transaction Coordinator will dramatically reduce the stress associated with selling a property by:

-- Helping you move quickly and seamlessly through the escrow and closing process
+- Helping you move quickly and seamlessly through the escrow and closing process.

-- Managing issues that arise with buyers, paperwork or outside parties
+- Managing issues that arise with buyers, paperwork or outside parties.

-- Acting as a point of contact to address any questions you have throughout the sale
+- Acting as a point of contact to address any questions you have throughout the sale.

 What does a Transaction Coordinator do?